edhaz/edthecoder.dev/content/posts/hexidecimal-part-2.md

-title: How hexadecimal helped me understand binary / 2
+title: How hexadecimal helped me understand binary, part 2
 summary: The second part in looking at different ways of understanding numbers; binary and hexadecimal.
 slug: hexidecimal-part-2
 category: Learning to Code